 The priority application deadline is February 15, 2021, although applications will be accepted until March 1, 2021.
 Click here to apply: reuapply.rice.edu.

 Rice University is part of an exciting, multi-university collaboration to develop and sustain a National Science Foundation Science and Technology Center called BioXFEL (Biology with X-ray Free Electron Lasers).
 BioXFEL is a consortium established in 2013 of eight U.S. research universities that addresses fundamental questions in biology at the molecular level.
 Using a recently-invented pulsed hard X-ray laser, our researchers can capture biological molecules in atomic detail, view their functional motions by taking brief snapshots, and observe interactions in their native environment.
 This opens up a new world to biology, to science, and to human health.

-At the end of the 10 weeks, each student will have the chance to travel to the XFEL facility at the Linac Coherent Light Source (LCLS) in the SLAC National Accelerator Laboratory at Stanford where they will present a poster on their summer project.
+At the end of the 10 weeks, each student has the chance to travel to the XFEL facility at the Linac Coherent Light Source (LCLS) in the SLAC National Accelerator Laboratory at Stanford where they may present a poster on their summer project.

-Participation in the program will include the following opportunities:
+Participation in the program includes the following opportunities:

 - Weekly lunch seminars with faculty presentations on various research topics